Skip to primary content

 PARTNERS

-The project is a PhD project by Elle Lüchau.
+The project was a PhD project by Elle Lüchau.

-The main supervisor is Elisabeth Assing Hvidt, Research Unit for General Practice, University of Southern Denmark.
+The main supervisor was Elisabeth Assing Hvidt, Research Unit for General Practice, University of Southern Denmark.

-Co-supervisors are Jens Søndergaard, Research Unit for General Practice, University of Southern Denmark, Finn Olesen, Aarhus University, and Helen Atherton, University of Warwick.
+Co-supervisors were Jens Søndergaard, Research Unit for General Practice, University of Southern Denmark, Finn Olesen, Aarhus University, and Helen Atherton, University of Warwick.

 EXTERNAL FUNDING

-The project is financed by Fonden for Almen Praksis (the Foundation for General Practitioners) and Sygeforsikring Danmark (Health Insurance Denmark).
+The project was financed by Fonden for Almen Praksis (the Foundation for General Practitioners) and Sygeforsikring Danmark (Health Insurance Denmark).

 Elle Lüchau